Arthur Estabrook: Early life and education

-Arthur Estabrook was born on May 9, 1885 in Leicester, Massachusetts.
+Arthur Estabrook was born on May 9, 1885, in Leicester, Massachusetts.
 His parents were Susan Rebecca (Beck) and Arthur Francis Estabrook.

-Estabrook his bachelor's and master's degrees at Clark University, the latter in 1906.
+Estabrook earned his bachelor's and master's degrees at Clark University, the latter in 1906.
 He remained at Clark after graduating, serving as a fellow and assistant in the zoology department until 1907.
 In 1910, he completed his doctorate from Johns Hopkins University.
 He married Jessie McCubbin on October 25, 1911.
 He also studied at the School of Philanthropy at Columbia University in 1914.

 Career

-After completing his doctorate in 1910, Estabrook joined the Carnegie Institution, working in the Eugenics Record Office.
+After completing his doctorate in 1910, Estabrook joined the Carnegie Institution, working in the Eugenics Record Office at Cold Spring Harbor.
 During his work at Carnegie, he was a special investigator for the Indiana State Commission on Mental Defectives for two years, from 1916 until 1918.
 That year, he served in World War I in the United States Army as a Captain in the Sanitary Corps.
 His service ended in 1920.

 In 1924, Estabrook traveled to Amherst County, Virginia, where he served as an expert witness during the first trial regarding the forced sterilization of Carrie E. Buck.
 He spoke in favor of the sterilization.
 Estabrook served as president of the Eugenics Research Association from 1925 until 1926.
 Estabrook returned to Virginia to represent the Eugenics Record Office during Buck v.
 Bell in 1927.
 He did research around the court case in Virginia, researching sterilization and its use in Virginia.
 Estabrook worked at Carnegie in the Eugenics Record Office until 1929, when he joined the American Society for the Control of Cancer.
 By 1931, his wife, Jessie McCubbin, had died.
 He married his second wife, Anne Ruth Medcalf, on July 8, 1931.